MA in English/Literature

 Students may wish to write a master's thesis.
-Such students must submit to their faculty adviser a plan that shows adequate preparation for their proposed thesis and a brief prospectus of the proposed investigation.
 The thesis is a substantial (50-75 pages) piece of original research or criticism.
-The student must submit to the graduate director a signed approval from the faculty adviser.
-Only students whose thesis plan has been approved by the adviser and the graduate director may register for ENG 599, Master's Thesis; ENG 599 may be taken twice for credit, and it may be used for as many as two of the four electives required for the degree.
-When the thesis has been approved by the faculty adviser, it should be submitted to the Graduate School.
+A student who wishes to do a thesis must submit to their faculty advisor a plan that shows adequate preparation for their proposed thesis and a brief prospectus of the proposed investigation.
+The student must submit to the graduate director a signed approval from the faculty advisor.
+Only students whose thesis plan has been approved by the advisor and the graduate director may register for ENG 599, Master's Thesis; ENG 599 may be taken twice for credit, and it may be used for as many as two of the four electives required for the degree.
+When the thesis has been approved by the faculty advisor, it should be submitted to the Graduate School.
 Theses must conform to the Graduate School requirements, as outlined in the Faculty and Student Graduate Degree Handbook.
 Students may plan a course of study that does not include the writing of a thesis

 MA in English/Creative Writing